zoylendt/zoylendt.github.io/content/Selfhosted/Multiple jDownloader2 instances behind VPN.md

 Here I describe the setup I came up with in order to use multiple jDownloader2 instances in parallel on the same machine.
 With it you can bypass the by many [One-click hosters](https://en.wikipedia.org/wiki/File-hosting_service#One-click_hosting) enforced limit that prevents multiple simultaneous downloads (or enforces a waiting period between downloads).

 Currently I use five parallel jd2 instances, each behind its own VPN container.
-With my [ProtonVPN plan](https://protonvpn.com/de/pricing) I could use up to ten instances.
+With my [ProtonVPN plan](https://protonvpn.com/de/pricing) I could use up to ten instances simultaneously.
 However there is nothing preventing you from using other VPN providers or mix multiple providers.

 > [!note]
 > Of course this setup is useless for One-click hosts that prohibit downloads from IPs associated with VPS or VPN.
 Geoblocking can also be an issue due to the random connections.